Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 #### Value equality expressions

 *Value equality expressions* are binary expressions which use value equality operators: `==` and `!=`.
-These operators are different from [other overloadable operators][Overloadable operators] and have the following expansion:
+These operators are different from [other overloadable operators][Operator overloading] and have the following expansion:

 - `A == B` is exactly the same as `(A as?
 Any)?.equals(B) ?: (B === null)` where `equals` is the method of `kotlin.Any`;
 - `A != B` is exactly the same as `!((A as?
 Any)?.equals(B) ?: (B === null))` where `equals` is the method of `kotlin.Any`.